NotPentium/NFS_ElectronicsTeamToolbox/Providentia/USB.md

-# USB Component Research Repository for DAQ
+## USB Research Repository for the Providentia Project

 Welcome to our USB component research repository for the Data Acquisition (DAQ) project for the NOVA FS team.
 This repository serves as a centralized resource to share and document all links explored during our research phase.